subsquid/docs/docs/tutorials/parquet-file-store.md

 ### ERC-20 token ABI

-Because the project is not as trivial as indexing the transfers of a single token, some sections will be more complex and most of the code will be explained, rather than directly listed.

-This section about Application Binary Interfaces is no exception since this project indexes data from three kinds of Uniswap contracts, one of which is a factory that deploys new contracts.
+Due to the size of this project most of the code will be explained rather than directly listed.
+The code of this section is no exception since this project indexes data from three kinds of Uniswap contracts, one of which is a factory that deploys new contracts.
 Additionally, it uses a Multicall contract.

 For this project, you will need: